TES Images

 About My Photo Expeditions

-I am a freelance photographer who specializes in documenting endangered cultures and traditional life ways of Asia, Latin America and Africa.
-My images, articles and photo features have been published in various magazines including Outdoor Photography, and Digital Photographer.
-My travel photographs have been featured by some of the largest adventure travel companies in the United States and Great Britain, as well as in multinational corporations' art collections.
 I am passionate about documentary-travel photography and I produce multimedia stories, merging still photography and ambient sound (generally recorded live while I am photographing), and musical soundtracks.
-I've taught street photography and multimedia storytelling at the Foundry Photojournalism Workshop in Mexico.
+I teach street photography and multimedia storytelling at the Foundry Photojournalism Workshop in Mexico City, Manali (India), in Istanbul, in Buenos Aires and Chiang Mai.
 I was also one of the jurors in the photo documentary project Diversity of Devotion: Celebrating New York's Spiritual Harmony.

-It follows from the above that if you expect high-quality hotel accommodations all the time and you are particular about your food, you would enjoy another type of tour.
+It follows from the above that if you expect high-quality hotel accommodations all the time and are particular about your food, you would enjoy another type of tour.
 However, if you are truly enthusiastic about adventurous photography, then you will find my expeditions interesting and rewarding.
-I do not lead a photo expedition unless I am comfortable knowing that the participants are like-minded, will enjoy each others' company and that group dynamics during the expedition will be ideal.
+I do not lead a photo expedition unless I am comfortable that the participants are like-minded, will enjoy each others' company and that group dynamics during the expedition will be ideal.
 As evidenced by my galleries, my style is a mix of travel photography and documentary photography.
 Someone called it "a photojournalist photographing travel."

 Tewfic El-Sawy aka "The Travel Photographer"